Best Practices for Developing World-Ready Applications

 Test your application functionality on international operating system versions, using international data.

 If a security decision is based on the result of a string comparison or case change operation, have the application perform a culture-insensitive operation.
 This practice ensures that the result is not affected by the value of CultureInfo.CurrentCulture.
-See Custom Case Mappings and Sorting Rules for an example that demonstrates how culture-sensitive string comparisons can produce inconsistent results.
+See the "String Comparisons that Use the Current Culture" section of Best Practices for Using Strings in the .NET Framework for an example that demonstrates how culture-sensitive string comparisons can produce inconsistent results.

 Move all localizable resources to separate resource-only DLLs.
 Localizable resources include user interface elements, such as strings, error messages, dialog boxes, menus, and embedded object resources.